 The Mengshi doesn’t carry external weapons but a circular roof hatch doubles as a turret for a 12.7mm machine gun.
 A remote controlled weapon is an option too and it’s tempting to imagine if the Mengshi can support multiple armaments.
 These could be anti-tank missiles or tandem miniguns like those spotted in the Zhurihe parade this year.

 It’s unclear how much protection the Mengshi offers.
 Keeping its role in mind, it’s safe to assume its ballistic resistance reaches STANAG I. To better protect the cab a peculiar feature are twin panels that are lowered over the windshield.
 These don’t look like they can stop bullets or large projectiles.
 It’s possible these are dust covers for driving in foul weather or off-road.

 There are a handful of known variants of the Mengshi.
-The most common is designated the “CSK131” and has space enough for six, two of whom enter in a rear swing door.
+The most common is designated the “CSK131” or the “EQ2025” and has space enough for six, two of whom enter in a rear swing door.
 There’s a heavier model that appears to have a V-hull because of its higher ground clearance.
 It seems to belong in the same niche as the KMW Dingo but with a bigger armament–recent footage shows it with a 14.5mm remote controlled machine gun.